 call = rlp([to, data]) // to: address, data: bytes

-sender_auth_cost: For EOA signatures (from empty) or ECRECOVER_VERIFIER (address(1)) signatures: 6,000 gas (ecrecover + 1 SLOAD + overhead).
-For other configured owner signatures (from set, address(2+) verifier): 1 SLOAD (owner_config) + cold code access + actual gas consumed by verifier execution.
+sender_auth_cost: For EOA signatures (sender empty) or ECRECOVER_VERIFIER (address(1)) signatures: 6,000 gas (ecrecover + 1 SLOAD + overhead).
+For other configured actor signatures (sender set, address(2+) verifier): 1 SLOAD (actor_config) + cold code access + actual gas consumed by verifier execution.

 payer_auth_cost: 0 for self-pay (payer empty).
 Otherwise, the same sender_auth_cost model applies to the payer's verifier.

-Signature format is determined by the from field:
+Signature format is determined by the sender field:

 verifier (20 bytes) || data